Caesarea Philippi (Banias): Where the Gates of Hades and the Foundations of the Church Meet

 Banias National Park Israel

-What Can be Seen at the Site Today
+What Can You See at the Site Today?

 Banias operates as part of the Hermon Stream (Banias) Nature Reserve, managed by the Israel Nature and Parks Authority.
-The reserve divides into two main areas connected by hiking trails: the archaeological springs area and the Banias Waterfall accessible via the famous hanging trail.
-Both sections showcase the site’s remarkable combination of natural beauty and historical significance.
+The reserve divides into two connected areas: the archaeological springs area with the ancient city ruins, and the Banias Waterfall section reached via the famous hanging trail.

-• The Spring and Cave of Pan: The limestone cave where the spring originally emerged remains the site’s most dramatic feature.
-Though the water now seeps from bedrock at the cliff’s base rather than gushing from the cave itself, the dark entrance still evokes the ancient sense of mystery that made this the legendary “Gate of Hades.”
+The Spring and Cave of Pan — The limestone cave where the spring originally emerged is the site’s most gripping feature.
+Earthquake activity has shifted the water so it now seeps from the bedrock at the cliff’s base rather than gushing from inside the cave, but standing at the dark entrance you can still feel why ancient people called this the “Gate of Hades.”
 Five niches carved into the cliff face once held statues of Pan, the Nymphs, and other Greco-Roman deities.
+Greek inscriptions still visible on the rock include a dedication to “Pan the lover of Echo” and a vow made by “the priest Valerius.”

-• Remnants of the Temple Complex: Foundations and architectural fragments from multiple periods of construction surround the cave area.
-The white marble blocks scattered throughout the site likely originated from Herod’s temple to Augustus.
-Stone platforms and terrace walls mark locations of various pagan temples and ritual courtyards that operated for centuries.
+Temple Complex Remains — Foundations and architectural fragments from multiple building phases surround the cave.
+Scattered white marble blocks most likely originated from Herod’s temple to Augustus.
+The most substantial element is a rectangular platform measuring 15 by 9 meters that formed the base of that Augustus temple.
+Stone terraces mark the locations of various pagan temples and ritual courtyards that operated for centuries.

-• Historic Industrial Remains: Along the stream paths, visitors encounter ruins of water-powered flour mills that operated from Roman through Ottoman times.
-The restored Matruf Mill still serves local villages, while other mill ruins display massive grinding stones and water wheel mechanisms.
-Remnants of the Trans-Arabian Pipeline (TAP) that once crossed the river add 20th-century industrial history.
+Historic Mills and Industrial Remains — Along the stream paths stand ruins of water-powered flour mills that operated from Roman through Ottoman times, representing nearly 2,000 years of continuous industrial use.
+The restored Matruf Mill still serves local villages during harvest season.
+Massive basalt grinding stones weighing over 500 kilograms and iron-fitted water wheel mechanisms are on display at several points.
+Remnants of the Trans-Arabian Pipeline (TAP) that once crossed the river add a layer of 20th-century history to the site.

 Practical Information